-This is the best peanut butter cookies recipe ever.
+This is the best soft peanut butter cookies recipe ever.
 A delicious soft-baked peanut butter cookie that is loaded with peanut butter flavor and doesn't require the dough to chill.

 As a kid, I attended bible school for a few summers.
 We were there only a couple of hours each day for a week.